 Ir.
-Dr. Grace Lim is a fellow of the Higher Education Academy (HEA, UK), a senior member of the IEEE, and a registered professional engineer both with the Boards of Engineers Malaysia (BEM) and with the Institution of Engineers Malaysia (IEM).
+Dr. Lim is a fellow of the Higher Education Academy (HEA, UK), a senior member of the IEEE, and a registered professional engineer both with the Boards of Engineers Malaysia (BEM) and with the Institution of Engineers Malaysia (IEM).
 She has served the IEEE Antennas and Propagation Society as a member of the Education Committee since 2011 and is currently an associate editor of the Computer Applications in Engineering Education, published by John Wiley and Sons.
-In 2012, she won the award for Achievement in Research for Early Career Researchers, Sunway University, and a bronze medal at the Malaysia Technology Expo, awarded by the Malaysian Association of Research Scientists.
+In July 2018, she was honored as the recipient of the IEEE AP-S Donald G. Dudley Jr. Undergraduate Teaching Award, with this citation "For modernizing the teaching of electromagnetics and for innovating its relevant curriculum design".
+Earlier in the same year in May, she was selected as the Reviewer of the Month by IEEE Access, "for notable services and fine contributions towards the advancement of IEEE Access".
+This recognition comes as a way of thank you to her "for her valuable and thorough feedback on manuscript, and for her quick turnaround on reviews".
+In 2012, she won the Award for Achievement in Research for Early Career Researchers, Sunway University; and a bronze medal at the Malaysia Technology Expo, awarded by the Malaysian Association of Research Scientists.

 H61SCP Introduction to Circuits and Fields